Tactile Schematics

 Procedure

-Interview Questions
+Key Questions

 - What is title of the schematic?

-- Can you tell what kind of resistor is depicted?
+- What kind of resistor is depicted?

-- Will you tell me many LED’s are shown here?
+- How many LED’s are shown?

 - How would you explain the schematic back to me in your own words?